ArchCWithClasses/MachineRecon/README.md

 # MachineRecon
 This is a shell script to help with gaining initial foothold into a machine.

-Siting nmapAutomator as source for idea on making automated reconnaissance script https://github.com/21y4d/nmapAutomator
+Citing nmapAutomator as source for idea on making automated reconnaissance script https://github.com/21y4d/nmapAutomator

-Siting hacktricks as resource for some nmap commands found in the script https://book.hacktricks.xyz/pentesting/pentesting-network
+Citing hacktricks as resource for some nmap commands found in the script https://book.hacktricks.xyz/pentesting/pentesting-network

 Author: ArchCWithClasses